BlueMap-Minecraft/BlueMapWiki/wiki/webserver/ExternalWebserversSQL.md

 {:toc}

 ## The goal
-BlueMap renders and saved the map on your MySQL-Server.
+BlueMap renders and saved the map on your SQL-Server.
 But the webapp requests them like they would be in a normal file-storage inside the webroot.
-So wee need some script that is translating those requests and fetching and providing the correct files from the MySQL-Server.
+So wee need some script that is translating those requests and fetching and providing the correct files from the SQL-Server.

 ## General Setup

 Luckily BlueMap provides such a script.
 A PHP-Script to be exact.
 This means the first thing you need to do is to make sure that you have PHP (>= 7.4) installed on your webserver.
-Then you go into the webroot and open the `sql.php`, and set your MySQL-Connection settings there.
+Then you go into the webroot and open the `sql.php`, and set your SQL-Connection settings there.

 > **Important:**
 > Make sure that your php-setup is working, otherwise you might accidentally leak those SQL-Connection-Settings to the world!